-The battle played a significant role in ending the Aragonese interests in territories north of the Pyrenees Mountains.
+The battle of Muret played a significant role in ending the Aragonese interests in territories north of the Pyrenees Mountains.
 Later, by the Treaty of Corbeil (1258), James I of Aragon, Peter’s son and heir, renounced his claims to the Aragonese territories in the south of France, thus abandoning the policy that the Crown of Aragon had hitherto pursued across the Pyrenees.

 In exchange for the abandon of the Aragonese rights in Languedoc, the king of France himself abandoned the ancient Frankish claims of suzerainty over Catalonia, Rosselló (Roussillon) and the other Carolingian possessions in the south of Pyrenees.